 We walked downstairs as the kerosine lanterns light our path, and were surprised to find tables set out on the beach.
-Above us a string of lanterns were also hung, and the moon glowed over the Indian Ocean.
+Above us, a string of lanterns was also hung, and the moon glowed over the Indian Ocean.
 It was such a pretty setting.

 This is the Swahili Coast – and this is a magical evening.

-Kikoi towelling lined blankets were on each chair in case we felt chilly.
+Kikoi toweling lined blankets were on each chair in case we felt chilly.
 But it was great and I didn’t find it at all cold.

-We even danced before dinner – in the moonlight – one of my all time favourite photos.
+We even danced before dinner – in the moonlight – one of my all-time favorite photos.

 It was a beautiful, beautiful evening – words cannot describe the feelings inside me.
 Memories in the heart that I hope are etched forever.
 If I was unsure of how much I was in love with Kenya, this night cemented my feelings – I am in love with Kenya. totally and utterly in love with this country!